Charlotte-Mecklenburg Schools

 District-Level NCES Analysis

-Academic infrastructure includes 31 of 180 schools offering Advanced Placement (442 AP courses district-wide), a 381.1:1 student-counselor ratio, above the 250:1 ASCA recommendation, and 33.0% chronic absenteeism from the 2021-22 Civil Rights Data Collection.
+Academic infrastructure includes 31 of 180 schools offering Advanced Placement (442 AP courses district-wide), a 320.1:1 student-counselor ratio, somewhat above the 250:1 ASCA recommendation, and 32.2% chronic absenteeism from the 2021-22 Civil Rights Data Collection.
 Demographically, the student body averages 35.6% African American, 31.6% Hispanic or Latino, 22.1% White across the district's schools.
+Its most demographically mixed campus is Endhaven Elementary, with a diversity index of 75.5/100.

 Charlotte-Mecklenburg Schools school enrollment varies 45× across entities

 Charlotte-Mecklenburg Schools school enrollment ranges from 71 students (lowest) to 3,225 students (highest), a spread of 3,154 students.
-That ratio is among the widest observed and reflects extreme enrollment heterogeneity — the district operates both small specialty programs and large comprehensive campuses inside a single budgeting unit.
+That ratio is among the widest observed and reflects extreme enrollment heterogeneity, the district operates both small specialty programs and large comprehensive campuses inside a single budgeting unit.
 Per-school staffing ratios, programme availability, and capital-renovation cycles often diverge inside the same district based on enrollment shape.

 Source: NCES Common Core of Data NCES Common Core of Data